Rostlab/someNA/README.md

      targets like `make install` and `make uninstall` work correctly.
      This target is generally not run by end users.

-For more advanced instructions see https://github.com/Rostlab/someNA/wiki/Advanced-Installation
+For more advanced instructions see [advanced installation](https://github.com/Rostlab/someNA/wiki/Advanced-Installation)

 ### Docker
 ==================